Counselling services

 Assessment

-The memories that have not been pushed forward are identified, then the most disturbing part of the memory/incident becomes the processing target.
+The memories that have not been processed are identified, then the most distressing aspect of the memory/incident becomes the processing target.

 Example: Imagine the rapist’s face.
 The negative belief connected to psychological distress and trauma is identified.